 Swelly was one of the most popular Facebook Messenger chatbots in the early days of the program.
 Swelly allows users to pick one of two options and vote with the general public.
 The system also lets users see what people around the world vote for.

 In total, more than one million have used Swelly.
 The vital viral component of the bot made it a quick hit.
-While this isn’t a strict business example, we wanted to show it because it shows how far a little creativity can take you when it comes to chatbots; if you’d like to try it out, click here.
+While this isn’t a strict business example, we wanted to show it because it shows how far a little creativity can take you when it comes to chatbots; go to their website, to try it out for yourself.

 Example #2 - 1-800-Flowers